-• Yes.
+• Yes .
 The state maintains an abuse registry and requires the screening of individuals through this registry.
 Specify: (a) the entity (entities) responsible for maintaining the abuse registry; (b) the types of positions for which abuse registry screenings must be conducted; and, (c) the process for ensuring that mandatory screenings have been conducted.
-State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

-The Division of Provider Services and Quality Assurance (DPSQA), Office of Long Term Care, requires that assisted living facilities conduct adult abuse registry checks on employees prior to licensure.
+State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable): The Division of Provider Services and Quality Assurance (DPSQA), requires that assisted living facilities conduct adult abuse registry checks on employees prior to licensure.
 The facility must provide documentation that employees have not been convicted or do not have a substantiated report of abusing or neglecting residents or misappropriating resident property.
-The facility shall, at a minimum, prior to employing any individual or for any individuals working in the facility through contract with a third party, make inquiry to the Employment Clearance Registry of the Office of Long Term CareDPSQA, the Child Maltreatment Central Registry maintained by the Division of Children & Family Services, another division within DHS, and the Adult Abuse Register maintained by the Adult Protective Services Unit within the Division of Aging, Adult, and Behavioral Health Services.
+The facility shall, at a minimum, prior to employing any individual or for any individuals working in the facility through contract with a third party, make inquiry to the Employment Clearance Registry of the DPSQA, the Child Maltreatment Central Registry maintained by the Division of Children & Family Services, another division within DHS, and the Adult Abuse Register maintained by the Adult Protective Services Unit within the Division of Aging, Adult, and Behavioral Health Services.
 Employees must be re-checked every five (5) years.
-The Office of Long Term CareDHS requires that each facility have written employment and personnel policies and procedures, which include verification that an adult abuse registry check has been completed.
+DHS requires that each facility have written employment and personnel policies and procedures, which include verification that an adult abuse registry check has been completed.
 Employees include any person who has unsupervised access to participants; provides care to participants on behalf of a service provider, under supervision of, or by arrangement with the assisted living facility; is employed by the facility to provide care to participants; or, is a temporary employee placed by an employment agency with the facility to provide care to participants.

-The OLTC DPSQA Licensing and Surveying Unit ensures that mandatory screenings have been conducted.
+The DPSQA Licensing and Surveying Unit ensures that mandatory screenings have been conducted.
+Facilities are required to comply with AR DHS Policy 1088.2.3, DHS Participant Exclusion Rule.
+0 No. The state does not conduct abuse registry screening.